 SAVVY TIP: The price of corporate bonds is also affected by inflation.
 Higher inflation pushes down the price of bonds issued when inflation was lower.
 But if inflation was due to fall then older bonds paying a higher interest rate would look more attractive so their price would rise.

 If you have money invested in a bond fund, and you don’t know how much risk you’re taking or what types of bonds your money is invested in, there are steps you can take:

 1. Find out where your money is.
 If you have money invested in corporate bond funds, dig out the paperwork and go online to the provider’s website and log onto the latest fund factsheet.
 This will tell you what type of bond fund you’re invested in, the top ten companies it holds bonds in, the performance and the fund manager’s outlook.

 SAVVY TIP: If you can’t find the fund factsheet online you can always ring the provider and ask for a copy of it.
 It’s worth knowing that the performance figures will often be relative to other funds in the same sector, so your fund may be better than average but if the entire sector has taken a hit you could still lose out.

-– Review your investments.
-This is particularly important if you have a significant chunk of your investment money in corporate bond funds and you invested in the last couple of years mainly for capital growth (i.e. a rise in value), rather than the income payments says Karen Ritchie an IFA with FPW.
-“Think about why you invested and how much of your portfolio is in corporate bonds.”
-A review will show you whether or not you need to take action.
+2. Review your investments.
+This is particularly important if you have a significant chunk of your investment money in corporate bond funds and you invested in the last couple of years mainly for capital growth (i.e. a rise in value), rather than the income payments.
+It’s important to think about why you invested and how much of your portfolio is in corporate bonds.
+A review with a professional independent financial adviser will show you whether or not you need to take action.

 SavvyWoman email newsletters: If you found this information useful why not sign up now to receive free fortnightly email newsletters with money saving tips and help?
 You can sign up at the top of any page on the website and your details won’t be passed to any other company for marketing purposes.